Q: What is the difference between guests, guest-practice students, students, residents, work-practice apprentices, and kitchen apprentices?

 A: We recommend high-clearance, four-wheel-drive manual vehicles for the Tassajara road even though many guests and students prefer to bring in their own cars.
 The main issues are the steep grade (manual transmission is recommended as you must be able to shift into low gear), and the rock, mud, or snow that might be on the road in early April through May.

 Q: I’ve meditated before, but not on a daily basis.
 Do you think I will be able to manage the twice-daily zazen schedule?

 A: If there is any concern about being able to fulfill the daily sitting practice we recommend spending some time at one of our other centers as a short-term guest student.
 Our other two centers are Beginner’s Mind Temple (City Center) in San Francisco, and Green Dragon Temple (Green Gulch Farm) in Marin County.

 Q: Do I need to apply to the Work Practice Apprentice Program to apply to the Kitchen Apprenticeship?

 A: Yes.
 All prospective apprentices need to fill out both applications.
-This is true even for returning students, although returning students may waive the $75 WPA application fee, and pay only the $25 Kitchen Apprenticeship application fee.
+This is true even for returning students, although returning students may waive the $75 WPA application fee.

 Q: If I am accepted as a Kitchen Apprentice, will I be guaranteed the work of cooking the guest meals?

-A: No. While you may be assigned to cook guest meals, you may also be assigned to work in any of the general areas of the kitchen: prep, baking, student meals, bag lunch, etc. The particular work you are assigned to do will be decided after you have settled into the valley and have received a thorough orientation to the Tassajara kitchen, its crew, and its practices.
+A: No. You may be assigned to assist in cooking guest meals; you may also be assigned to work in any of the general areas of the kitchen: prep, baking, student meals, bag lunch, etc. The particular work you are assigned to do will be decided after you have settled into the valley and have received a thorough orientation to the Tassajara kitchen, its crew, and its practices.